farazahmadi/academic-hugo/content/project/airline-segment/index.md

 I used the k-means algorithm to cluster the customers together.
 In the end, I had a tough time to personify the segments based on their level-1 and 2 results.
 Maybe the sample size was too low to give us good results.

+The work here was a part of my assignments for _M733 Marketing Analytics_ course that I took in 2020.
 The [report](/proj/assign4.html) is produced using *Rstudio* as an HTML file.
 You can find the code on my [github page](https://github.com/farazahmadi/airline-data-segmentation).